JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/circular_dichroism/rttddft.rst

 ---------

 In this example, we use :ref:`real-time TDDFT LCAO mode <lcaotddft>`.
-We recall that the LCAO calculations are in general :ref:`sensitive to the used basis sets <note basis sets>` and, additionally, the choice of gauge—whether length or velocity—can significantly influence the results.
+We recall that the CD-LCAO calculations are in general :ref:`sensitive to the used basis sets <note basis sets>`, so we will demonstrate how to construct augmented basis sets, and compare them to standard basis sets.
+Additionally, a choice of gauge is essential.
+GPAW provides two possibilites, which are selected by providing either ``gauge='length'`` (default) or ``gauge='velocity'`` keyword argument to the ``absorption_kick``-method.
-We also demonstrate the construction of augmented basis sets.

 We augment the default dzp basis sets with numerical Gaussian-type orbitals (NGTOs):